 - 30. Some materials give off heat when mixed.
-This is called a/an:
+What is this called?

-- a. chemical reaction
+- a.
+Chemical reaction

-- b. thermal conductivity
+- b.
+Exothermic reaction

-- c. coefficient of thermal expansion
+- c.
+Thermal conductivity

-- d. exothermic reaction
+- d.
+Coefficient of thermal expansion

 Some materials when mixed will produce heat.
 This exothermic reaction must be minimized to protect the tooth structures from excess heat, thus causing sensitivity or pulpal damage.